Boolean-valued sets as arbitrary objects: Introduction

 I will develop the metaphysical hypothesis that there is a sense in which the set theoretic universe itself is also an arbitrary entity.
 On the view that I explore, there is only one mathematical universe.
 But just as the elements in it, the set theoretic universe as a whole is an arbitrary entity.
 And just as the arbitrary sets in the universe can be in different states, the set theoretic universe can also be in many mutually incompatible states.

-In this article the the boolean algebra-approach to forcing is used as a tool to express a metaphysical view.
+In this article the boolean algebra-approach to forcing is used as a tool to express a metaphysical view.
 Given the mathematical equivalence of the boolean algebra-approach and the partial order-approach (``poset-approach'') to set forcing, the metaphysical view that I want to explore can also be expressed using the partial order-approach, but I will not do so here.
-For \emph{class forcing}, the two approaches are not mathematically equivalent.\footnote{See \cite{Antosetalforthc}.} Also from a philosophical view the situation becomes more complicated if we take proper classes ontologically seriously.
-In this article, I will leave these matters aside.
+For \emph{class forcing}, the two approaches are not mathematically equivalent.\footnote{See \cite{Antosetalforthc}.} In this article, I will mostly ignore class forcing.

 The proposal that is explored in this article is tentative, and is deliberately kept ``open'' at several junctures.
 That is, there are multiple ways in which it can be developed more fully.
 This is just because at this point I am unsure what the best way is of fleshing out my proposal in a detailed way.
+Also, I will not attempt to argue that it is, all things considered, more plausible than rival proposals: that task is left for a future occasion.

 The structure of this article is as follows.
 First, I review key elements of the theory of arbitrary objects.
 Then I will show how in an obvious way arbitrary objects play a role in the model that is described in \cite{Scott1967}, which is the oldest incarnation of the boolean-valued models approach to forcing.
 Then I will show how arbitrary object theory can also be used to give a metaphysical interpretation of `modern' boolean-valued models.